Harvard Bioscience (HBIO) Cost of Revenue (2016 - 2025)

 - Harvard Bioscience's Cost of Revenue fell 689.84% to $8.6 million in Q3 2025 from the same period last year, while for Sep 2025 it was $37.6 million, marking a year-over-year decrease of 745.35%.
 This contributed to the annual value of $39.4 million for FY2024, which is 1474.7% down from last year.

-- Per Harvard Bioscience's latest filing, its Cost of Revenue stood at $8.6 million for Q3 2025, which was down 689.84% from $8.9 million recorded in Q2 2025.
+- According to the latest figures from Q3 2025, Harvard Bioscience's Cost of Revenue is $8.6 million, which was down 689.84% from $8.9 million recorded in Q2 2025.

-- In the last 5 years, Harvard Bioscience's Cost of Revenue surged by 3588.66% in 2021 and then tumbled by 2789.15% in 2023.
+- Its Cost of Revenue has fluctuated over the past 5 years, first skyrocketed by 3588.66% in 2021, then plummeted by 2789.15% in 2023.

-- Quarter analysis of 5 years shows Harvard Bioscience's Cost of Revenue stood at $13.5 million in 2021, then fell by 6.68% to $12.6 million in 2022, then dropped by 6.08% to $11.8 million in 2023, then dropped by 10.85% to $10.5 million in 2024, then dropped by 18.73% to $8.6 million in 2025.
+- Over the past 5 years, Harvard Bioscience's Cost of Revenue (Quarter) stood at $13.5 million in 2021, then decreased by 6.68% to $12.6 million in 2022, then fell by 6.08% to $11.8 million in 2023, then fell by 10.85% to $10.5 million in 2024, then fell by 18.73% to $8.6 million in 2025.

-- Its Cost of Revenue stands at $8.6 million for Q3 2025, versus $8.9 million for Q2 2025 and $9.6 million for Q1 2025.
+- Its Cost of Revenue was $8.6 million in Q3 2025, compared to $8.9 million in Q2 2025 and $9.6 million in Q1 2025.